QuantumSavory/qECCBenchWiki/README.md

 ## To evaluate codes and decoders and store raw data

+If you want to make previously executed runs available in the local database run `git restore --source evaluation_results_branch codes/results.sqlite`.
+If you want to start from scratch, just disregard this command.

 Add the codes and decoders of interest to `_0.helpers_and_metadata/code_metadata.jl` then

 ```